nikogura/keymaster/README.md

 Some Secrets cannot be generated, and must be manually placed.
 3rd party API credentials are a good example of this.

-In the case of these 'manual' secrets, the appropriate 'bucket' will be created, but any values will be the empty string.
-Static Secrets are no different than any other Secret, but their Generator does precisely _nothing_.
+In the case of static secrets, the appropriate 'bucket' will be created in Vault when a configuration is merged, but any values will be an empty string.
+Note, however, that the Generator that creates values for other types of Secrets still operates on the storage bucket, and also creates a 'generator' value string for use in comparing buckets created at different times.

 ## TLS Secrets